tencentyun/intlcloud-documents/product/监控与管理/云审计/快速入门_intl.md

 You can get started with CloudAudit easily on the Tencent Cloud console where you can view operation records, create a tracking set and edit its storage location.
-You can also track and delete the created tracking set, and disable the tracking set's logging feature.
+You can also delete the created tracking set, and disable the tracking set's logging feature.

 ## Register and Login